What the Sample Form Covers

 Flexibility Is Built Into the Law

 Arizona intentionally made the living will flexible.
 You can use the state's sample form, modify it, or write your own document entirely.
-The statute also allows you to attach a living will to your healthcare power of attorney, so both documents work together.
-If you have a healthcare power of attorney, your agent must make decisions that are consistent with the wishes you expressed in your living will.
+The statute also allows you to attach a living will to your durable health care power of attorney, so both documents work together.

 Many people find it helpful to discuss their choices with family members and their healthcare agent before completing the form.
 A living will is not about giving up on treatment.
-It is about making your preferences clear while you are able to express them, so that the people who care about you are not left guessing.
+It is about making your preferences clear while you are able to express them.
+This protects your family from having to make difficult decisions without guidance.